 - Check for Holes, Cracks, and Openings

 Now that it’s fall you may start to notice a few unwanted guests in your home.
 It can be common for ants, mice, and other pests to get into the home.
 This is the time of year they’re looking for food and a place to stay for the winter.
 By inspecting the entire house for holes, cracks, and openings, you can keep pests out of the home by sealing them up and using repellents to keep them away.
 Sealing holes, cracks, and openings is also a great way to save on energy costs.
+Consider your house guttering too – any issues here could lead to water damage, whether they’re cracked or clogged.
+Companies similar to Clean Pro Gutter Cleaning RI should be able to give you the info you need to get the job done, if you’re looking sort them yourself.

 Summer is over and you have a lot to do to get prepared for the cooler months ahead.
 By thoroughly inspecting these areas of your home you can start planning for the fun you’ll have next summer while being smart, safe, and comfortable during the winter.
 If you need help completing this checklist, remember to rely on experts as they are best equipped to handle the tasks safely.